Nassau County Office of the Inspector General

 Manages multiple caseload in a timely and effective manner; multi-tasks in a fast-paced environment.
 Exercises sound independent judgment and initiative consistent with established parameters.
 May perform initial assessment of Hotline complaints, and other duties as assigned.
 Maintains confidentiality consistent with law and policy.

 Tasks may include interviews of complainants, witnesses and investigative subjects; location, review and analysis of records; site inspections; and field surveillance.
-Meets and coordinates with prosecutors and other investigative agencies.
+Prepares records of activities, maintains case files.
+Meets and coordinates with prosecutors and other investigative or oversight agencies.
 Testifies as needed.

-A bachelor’s degree and at least 15 years of sophisticated experience as a law enforcement officer (including at least 10 years as detective, special agent, or criminal investigator) or prosecutor in conducting or leading complex and/or sensitive investigations involving fraud, corruption, tax evasion, embezzlement, theft-by-deception, financial irregularities, conflicts of interest, false statements, or similar matters; or equivalent.
+A bachelor’s degree and at least 10 years of sophisticated experience as a law enforcement officer (including at least 6 years as detective, special agent, or criminal investigator) or prosecutor in conducting or leading complex and/or sensitive investigations involving fraud, corruption, tax evasion, embezzlement, theft-by-deception, financial irregularities, conflicts of interest, false statements, official misconduct, or similar matters; or equivalent.

 Strong critical thinking skills, problem solving and analysis ability.

 Ability to work independently with minimal supervision, including ability to plan, execute and document investigative steps.
 Able to recognize issues to elevate to management.